solanum-ircd/solanum/doc/technical/ts6.md

 opped.
 When propagating, follow the same fallback matrix as `NOTICE` for =#channel messages.
 In general, implement support for both **CHW** and **EOPMOD** or neither to avoid fallback insanity.

+This command is propagated similarly to "broadcast" except it is not sent to server links if there are no clients in the channel behind that link.

 ----